chaymaeBZ/coding-test/README.md

 to the twitter limit (140)
 * It should not be possible to submit the reply form if the reply is longer than the twitter limit

+!! note : The OAuth process is out of scope for this exercise, you must create a twitter application and generate an access token for yourself, then use it directly in your app.

 # Running the app